C/2021 A1 (Leonard): Orbit

 C/2021 A1 has been inside of the orbit of Neptune since May 2009.
 Using an epoch of 1950 which is well before the comet entered the planetary region of the Solar System, a barycentric orbit solution suggests the comet had an approximately 80,000-year orbital period.
 Thus, the comet has spent the last 40,000 years inbound from approximately 3700 AU (0.06 light year).
 After perihelion, the comet will be ejected from the Solar System.
 The barycentric orbit will remain hyperbolic after September 2022.

+On 12 December 2021 the comet was 0.233 AU from Earth and on 18 December 2021 it was 0.0285 AU from Venus.
+The latter distance is smaller than any known close encounter of Earth with a long period comet, and one of the closest recorded for any planet in recent history.
+The minimum orbit intersection distance of Venus with the comet is about 50,000 kilometers, with Venus passing from that point two days after the comet, so it is possible that dust from the comet could create a meteor shower in Venus.